ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 ```
 {: codeblock}

-The following example shows the details of a backup poliy that creates backups of a multi-volume consistency group.
+The following example shows the details of a backup policy that creates backups of a multi-volume consistency group.

 ```sh
 curl -X GET\